yemi2favours/m2pi.ca/content/authors/smseifi/_index.md

   role: Ovintiv Project member
 ---
 Mohsen is a recent graduate student from the Simon Fraser University.
 His background is in Applied and Computational Mathematics.
 He is mostly interested in the
-Mathematical and Computational problems arising in the Financial Industry.
-Currently, he is a Master of Quantitative Finance student at
-University of Waterloo.
+Mathematical problems arising in the Financial Industry.
+Currently, he is a Master of Quantitative Finance student at University of Waterloo.